Tropical Depression "Paolo", the 16th cyclone to enter the Philippine area of responsibility this year, has formed east of Catanduanes.

-As of Wednesday afternoon, Paolo was located 665 kilometers east of Virac, Catanduanes, with sustained winds of 55 kph and gusts of up to 70 kph.
+As of Thursday afternoon, Paolo was located 665 kilometers east of Virac, Catanduanes, with sustained winds of 55 kph and gusts up to 70 kph.

-Signal No. 1 has been raised in the northern portion of Catanduanes.
+Tropical cyclone wind Signal No. 1 has been hoisted over the northern portion of Catanduanes.

-Paolo is forecast to intensify into a severe tropical storm by Friday morning and could strengthen into a typhoon before making landfall or upon exiting into the West Philippine Sea.
+Paolo is forecast to intensify into a severe tropical storm before making landfall over Isabela or northern Aurora on Friday.

 🤖